MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

     | Protocol | **TCP** |
     | Destination Port | **3389** |

-1. Click **Check** and wait until results of the connectivity check are returned.
+1. Click **Check** and wait until the results of the connectivity check are returned.
 Verify that the status is **Reachable**.
 Review the network path and note that the traffic was routed via **10.60.0.4**, assigned to the **az104-06-nic0** network adapter.
-If status is **Unreachable**, you should stop and then start az104-06-vm0.
+If the status is **Unreachable**, you should stop and then start az104-06-vm0.

-    > **Note**: This is expected, since the traffic between spoke virtual networks is now routed via the virtual machine located in the hub virtual network, which functions as a router.
+    > **Note**: This is expected since the traffic between spoke virtual networks is now routed via the virtual machine located in the hub virtual network, which functions as a router.

-    >**Note**:Before giving the IPV4 address, go to virtual machine and cross verify the ip address.
+    >**Note**:Before giving the IPV4 address, go to the virtual machine and cross verify the ip address.

-    > **Note**: You can use **Network Watcher** to view topology of the network.
+    > **Note**: You can use **Network Watcher** to view the topology of the network.

 #### Task 5: Implement Azure Load Balancer